RingoKam/vue-visual-node-editor/README.md

 1. HTML based node that can easily be extend and customize.
 2. SVG based link that can be use to visualize HTML based node.
 3. Various diagram formating abilities, ex: fit to grid, tree format, etc.
+4. State should exist outside of the the graph, the library itself should hold no state besides the coordinate information....

 ## References
 This project is inspired by: